H-1B Insights: Employers classified under the Real Estate and Rental and Leasing industry file 1 petition in Idaho throughout 2024

 Related

-Out of the $8.3 billion in total tax revenue collected by Idaho in 2024, $272,000 came from amusements license taxes, representing an increase from the previous year, when the total was $214,000, according to the U.S. Census Bureau’s Annual Survey of State Government Tax Collections (STC).
+Of the $8.3 billion in taxes collected by Idaho in 2024, 1.8%, or $148.7 million, came from insurance premiums sales taxes, according to the U.S. Census Bureau’s Annual Survey of State Government Tax Collections (STC).

 Trending